ink-cow/ko-templates/damson-edition/README.md

 This template provides the basics and some possible shortcuts but doesn't want to box you into any particular way of doing things.

-Refer to [the Koriander templates](https://github.com/ko-koriander/ko-templates#readme) for more information.
+Refer back to [the Koriander templates](https://github.com/ko-koriander/ko-templates#readme) for more information.